carnach/unicookbook-userguide/docs/user-guide.md

 - If you have active filter tags when adding a recipe, those tags are also added automatically

 **Contributor Tracking:**
-- Your first name (from Google account) is automatically added as the contributor
+- Your first name (from Google account) is automatically used as a suggestion
+- **Authorized users:** Your alias (from your user profile) is used as the contributor
+- **Non-authorized users:** You cannot add recipes

 **Continue Adding:**
 - Check "Continue adding recipes" to quickly add multiple recipes without returning to the list